 Google Assistant/Google Home

-Google Assistant is the latest name for a long parade of bot and AI implementations from Google which capitalizes on their strength in internet search, as well as their knowledge of their own users.
+Google Assistant is the latest name for a long parade of bot and AI implementations from Google which capitalizes on their strength in internet search, as well as their knowledge of their own consumers.
 Initially launched under the name Google Now in the summer of 2012, Google presented users with a screen with information related to their most searched items (local weather, travel times and traffic reports, sports scores, etc) and items their algorithms determined a user mind find interesting based on their browser history (news articles, consumer item reviews, television recaps).

 With the launch of their revamped mobile phone offering, and their home speaker Google Home, Google rebranded this effort as Google Assistant and added more AI infused features related to home automation (controlling lighting, creating playlists and controlling music) and letting users interact with both simultaneously while saying “OK, Google,” within the vicinity of their phones or speakers.
 Those without the Pixel or Home can can still access Google Assistant by itself or within a group chat by installing Google’s little used chat platform, Allo.
 The assistant can interact with users intelligently and naturally, performing both simple tasks, and larger endeavours which require contextual learning.